 Still with me?
 Great.
 Learning about how to break new ground is as hard as writing about how to break new ground—or planning an Icelandic vacation.
 So here’s my takeaway: get a good guide, talk to real consumers (or Icelandic sheep farmers), and ask lots of questions.
 You might just find yourself clearing a path to innovation greatness.
 Góða ferð (have a good journey)!

-Liza Babcock is the Creative and Marketing Director at Ideas To Go, an innovation agency that works with Fortune 500 companies in ideation and concept development to incorporate the voice of the consumer.
+Liza Babcock is a Creative and Marketing Writer at Ideas To Go, an innovation agency that works with Fortune 500 companies in ideation and concept development to incorporate the voice of the consumer.